-NF man pardoned after 21 years uplifts inmates who practice yoga to reduce recidivism
+Norfolk man pardoned after 21 years uplifts inmates who practice yoga to reduce recidivism

-NORFOLK, Va. – Eyes closed, deep breaths and the body at ease.
+NORFOLK, Va. - Eyes closed, deep breaths and the body at ease.
 In a compact, hot room with fans blowing, four men are practicing yoga.
 They are inmates at the Norfolk City Jail.

 The goal for their practice?
 For each inmate to learn how to control their impulses, make better decisions and ultimately not become repeat offenders.

 "You have to have mental discipline to sit and focus and tune into your inner self," said Darius Cooper, one of the inmates.
 News 3 previous spoke with him when the Virginia Community Jail Project first launched at the jail.